Love Must Flow Through You

 “Grief can be the garden of compassion.
 If you keep your heart open through everything, your pain can become your greatest ally in your life’s search for love and wisdom.” — Rumi

-Emotional pain strikes at the core of our being and can leave us vulnerable in the weakest places.
-Whether it’s pain accumulated from childhood or an intimate relationship dissolving, there’s a tendency to shut down.
+Emotional pain strikes at the core of our being and can leave us feeling vulnerable.
+Whether it is pain accumulated from childhood or an intimate relationship, there’s a tendency to shut down afterwards.
 People refer to the deep hurt that consumes them in the wake of a stressful experience.
-When they’re asked where it hurts, they point to their chest.
+When asked where it hurts, they point to their chest.
 This is because the heart gives and receives love.
-So when we experience sadness or disappointment, it is natural to feel our heart is breaking.
+So, when you experience sadness or disappointment, it is natural to feel your heart is breaking.
 The term heartbroken refers to the heart being pulled apart through grief or sadness.
-The good and bad news is that none of us are immune to it.

-No doubt if you’re reading this, you have been hurt before?
-We all have and that’s what makes us unique and vulnerable.
-Perhaps you are still carrying the pain and refusing to let go because who would you be without the pain?
+No doubt if you’re reading this, you have been hurt at some point?
+Perhaps you still carry the pain and refuse to let go because who would you be without it?
 It is difficult to release pain following a traumatic experience.
-There’s a sense of numbness, and emptiness in places you never knew existed.
+There’s a sense of numbness and emptiness in places you never knew existed.
 It’s natural to protect yourself by vowing never to be hurt again.
-But as you know, the wall you build to protect you is the wall that prevents love finding its way into your life.
+But as you know, the wall you build to protect you prevents love entering your life.
 Remember my earlier metaphor of the dam built of rocks.
 Ultimately, the wall will must come down if you wish to find the freedom to be yourself again.
-Are you comfortable with the idea of letting go of the impediments that stand in the way of love?

 I want you to know it is natural to protect yourself.
 It is natural to experience hurt when the pain is too much to bear.
-It is natural to cry because nothing else makes sense, other than to identify with your emotional wounds.
+It is natural to cry yourself to sleep because nothing else makes sense other than your emotional wounds.
 I know what it’s like because I have experienced deep emotional pain throughout my life.
 However, in the months and years that followed, it was the most pivotal point in my life.
 I discovered the emotional pain settles and what is left is a most beautiful and expansive energy of love that has always been there.
 I liken it to moon gazing where the clouds obscure the moon.
 Yet, when the clouds pass, a full moon reveals itself hidden briefly beneath the cover of clouds.
 The same is true of your pain.
 You can hold on to the pain or choose forgiveness and self-compassion, so love flows through you once more.
 The pain associated with heartbreak is the heart’s shell breaking open so love can flow freely.
-You are the embodiment of love.
-Pain and disappointment are transitory states unless you attach yourself to them.

 Renew The Love In Your Heart